-Solar power has gained popularity due to its efficiency and affordability.
-In that way, homeowners can make fair use of renewable energy from the sun.
+Solar power has gained popularity because of its efficiency and affordability.
+In that way, homeowners can fairly use renewable energy from the sun.
 However, you must plan the amount of power or electricity to suit your needs.
 What do you intend to do with the power?
 One question you should ask yourself is; how many solar panels do I need?

 Most people would want to produce sufficient solar energy to do away with electricity bills completely.
 One factor to consider would be the number of solar panels and the size.
 Ultimately, it would be best if you calculated the kilowatt-hours of power needed to power up your household consumption.

 - 1 How Many Solar Panels Do I Need for 1000 Kwh Per Month?